sarahciston/codingcare/posts/guide.md

-## 6. dream impossibly big *and* impressively tiny, too.
+## 6. We dream impossibly big *and* impressively tiny, too.

-[...]
-When it doesn't exist, we build it!
-We make it from other tools we scrap for parts.
-We break it to learn how it works, and why.

-#### we're excited for the impossibly large possibilities, and the tiny charming tasks, too
+We're both excited for both impossibly large possibilities and also obsessed with tiny charming tasks. [xxxMore]

+### Critical dreaming

 Set aside your doubts and questions——what would you make if you could make anything, and why?
-Scaling down can come later.
-Dream big!

-Small seeds of ideas you can start right away can grow into the coolest things.
-Follow that rabbit down the hole!

-### we choose/find small things to get excited about and do them right away

-These small things are seeds.
-We don't know what they might grow into but we trust they will grow: *"Everything small and buried surrenders to a process that none of the buried parts can see."*[^nepo]

-### we choose/find impossibly large things to get excited about too

 It's true there's a lot to be said for the smallest viable prototype.
 Sure.
 But sometimes we can't help ourselves.
 We love to dream wildly.
 We'll figure out the impractical later and the impossible after that.
-Sometimes overshooting gets us where we need to go by overshooting and scaling down a bit later.
+Sometimes critical dreaming gets us where we need to go by overshooting so vastly we end up somewhere new.

+Scaling down can come later.
+Dream big!

+*How do you practice critical dreaming? [xxx]*

+#### Critical tinkering

+Choose/find small things to get excited about and do them right away.

+These small things are seeds.
+We don't know what they might grow into but we trust they will grow: *"Everything small and buried surrenders to a process that none of the buried parts can see."*[^nepo] Sometimes they grow into the coolest things you'd never expect.
+Trust that they will (eventually) circle back and relate to the bigger things you are investigating.
+Follow that rabbit down the hole!

+*How do you practice critical tinkering? [xxx]*

+### we choose/find impossibly large things to get excited about too

-## 7. create rituals together
+## 7. We create rituals together

 A combination of consistency and loose structure has served us best.